rya-sge/access-denied/_posts/2024-08-27-compound-protocol-v2.md

 locale: en-GB
 categories: blockchain
 tags: blockchain
-description: This article presents the architecture and the behavior of Compound V2,  an Ethereum smart contract for supplying or borrowing assets
+description: This article presents the architecture and the behavior of Compound V2, a DeFi protocol on Ethereum for supplying or borrowing assets
 image:  /assets/article/blockchain/defi/compound/compound-comp-logo.png
 isMath: true
 ---

-This article presents the architecture and the behavior of Compound V2,  an Ethereum smart contract for supplying or borrowing assets.
+This article presents the architecture and the behavior of Compound V2, a DeFi protocol on Ethereum for supplying or borrowing assets.
 The content of this article is mainly taken up and annotated from the following resources:

 - A  free [online course](https://www.youtube.com/playlist?list=PLE1Vu6ctbqa7Df5YJgMtH1xCcy0yX_dri) made by Cambell Harvey.
 - Compound V2 Documentation: [docs.compound.finance/v2/](https://docs.compound.finance/v2/)